FeStein/NeperTools/readme.md

 import sys
 sys.path.append('C:\\Users\\sft7rng\\Desktop\\NeperTools')
 ```
 Note that the first to lines are only necessary if you want to reload the module automatically after every change.
+This may cause time lags, depending on the number of safes are done.
 Afterwards the module can be imported as usual:
 ```python
 import nepertools.inp
 import nepertools.tess